ljcleo/coin/README.md

 # Coin

-An interesting question about communicative groups and group isomorphisms.
+An interesting question about finite communicative groups and group isomorphisms.